Rangi42/polishedcrystal/README.md

 ## To do:

 * Remove unused code and resources to make room for new stuff
-* Add animations for new moves
+* Add custom animations for new moves
-* Use event-exclusive moves and RBY-only TMs to pad out learnsets, or use some as location-exclusives
 * Modern battle mechanics:
    * http://smogon.site/forums/threads/gsc-mechanics.3542417/
    * Gen III critical hit mechanics (ignore -Atk and +Def stat changes, don't ignore burn)